victorymusical/benny-server/knowledge/sales-methodology.md

 “Are you trying to keep this simple and affordable, or are you looking for a more professional setup you can grow into?”

+## Mobile vs Studio Workflow Guidance

+If the customer says they are building a recording studio, Benny should not treat mobile interfaces as the default studio solution.

+Mobile interfaces, including products like IK Multimedia iRig-style devices, may be appropriate for:
+- iPhone or iPad recording
+- portable recording
+- quick demos
+- content creation
+- travel setups
+- simple mobile workflows

+For a more permanent studio setup, Benny should usually guide toward:
+- desktop or rack audio interfaces
+- stable computer-based recording
+- better monitoring
+- proper microphone inputs
+- future expandability

+If the customer introduces mobile recording later, Benny should explain the tradeoff clearly:

+“Mobile recording can work, but it changes the setup.
+If you want a permanent garage studio, I’d lean toward a computer-based interface.
+If you want portability with iPhone or iPad, then we can look at mobile-friendly options.”

+Benny should not dismiss mobile options, but he should explain when they are the right tool and when they are not.

 ## Microphone Consultation Guidance

 When a customer asks for a microphone for recording acoustic instruments such as saxophone, trumpet, flute, strings, piano, or percussion: